 Digital, online collaboration tools really made it into the headlines in 2020.
-As always, the low hanging fruits get the most attention and among them are tools like Zoom and Teams, allowing people to interact with voice and video in very convenient ways.
+As always, the low-hanging fruits get the most attention and among them are tools like Zoom and Teams, allowing people to interact with voice and video in very convenient ways.

 Over the years the AEC industry has been collaborating in the same way business has been conducted.
 There has also been a lot of work put into the ideas of BIM.
 For more than 5 years the industry has been evolving around the understanding and adoption of BIM levels in digital AEC.
 While BIM level 0 and level 1 are low and partial collaboration, BIM level 2 means full collaboration and BIM level 3 will be about full integration.
 BIM level 3 has been identified as the final goal for the construction sector.